History and Genealogy of Merrimack, Hillsborough County NH

 Visit the Cow Hampsha Shop!

-B U I L D I N G S of Interest - Merrimack NH
+B U I L D I N G S

-OLD TAVERNS
+OLD TAVERNS & PUBLIC HOUSES

 Oliver Farwell built a tavern prior to 1780 on Naticook Road near the intersection of Route 101A.
 Known as the Rockingham House, it reportedly had a floating dance floor.
 It was destroyed by fire in 1931.

 McGaw's Tavern was located on Route 3, west of the Merrimack River near Reed's Ferry landing and was used by river travelers.
-Later it housed the post office, and even later was a gasoline station.

 McConihe's Tavern (also known as Nevin's Tavern and the Merrimack House) was located where the library is now.
 It was moved to the other side of Daniel Webster Highway when the library was built.
+The building currently houses apartments. [see "History" for more info]

 Hannah Jack Tavern was operated by James Thornton in the early 1800's.
 Built by his father Matthew Thornton who signed the Declaration of Independence.
 Since then it has been a private home, doctor's office, apartment house and restaurant.
+One of its early names as a restaurant was "The Signer's House" and later as "Hannah Jacks."
 The tavern is located just off Exit 11 of the F.E.
 Everett Turnpike, near the intersection of Greeley Street and Daniel Webster Highway in the Thorntons Ferry section of town.
 According to the Nashua Telegraph newspaper, on November 1, 2004 "this building was bought by The Common Man Hospitality Group, which owns almost a dozen restaurants in the state.
-The sale price was $1.1 million, including the property, furniture and equipment, said Tom Fini, the Bedford real estate agent who represented the sellers, business partners George Scully and Richard Turgeon."
+The sale price was $1.1 million, including the property, furniture and equipment, said Tom Fini, the Bedford real estate agent who represented the sellers, business partners George Scully and Richard Turgeon" It is currently called The Common Man Restaurant.

 In 1798 Jonathan Wheeler built a cape-style house on Peaslee Road.
 After his death his daughter inherited the property, and then her daughters who both married a Mr. Kent.
 Their son G. Harold Kent owned "The Kent Homestead" in 1996.